 Some comments can drive parents crazy.
-See if you’re guilty of saying these 4 things you shouldn’t say about other people’s children.
+See if you’ve heard these 4 things you shouldn’t say about other people’s children.

 4 things you shouldn’t say about other people’s children

 In most cases, people don’t say these comments with hurtful intentions, but rather as plain observations.
-Still, many of these comments can throw any parent off, either as offensive or flat out wrong.
+Still, many of them can throw any parent off, either as offensive or flat out wrong.

-See if you’ve heard these comments before that should probably have been left unsaid.
+I’ve been more vocal about calling people out when I hear these types of comments, whether about my own kids or others’.
+See if you’ve heard these comments before that should probably have been left unsaid:

 1. Pointing out how different a child’s skin color is